soundpress/RulesOfNYC/docs/c07/index.rst

       (ii) A system for the sanitary disposal of sewage and waste water has been installed at the transfer station in accordance with the provisions of Articles 143 and 145 of the New York City Health Code and all applicable laws and rules governing the discharge of sewage and waste water;

-      (iii) The transfer station is capable of complying with all the requirements of § 4-06 of this subchapter;
+      (iii) The transfer station is capable of complying with all the requirements of 16 RCNY § 4-06;

       (iv) Any necessary ventilation equipment has been installed;